Advanced Therapeutics at Drexel University

 Accelerated degrees offered by the School of Biomedical Engineering, Science and Health Systems (BIOMED) and the Department of Biology, College of Arts and Sciences (CoAS)

-These are accelerated 4+1 program that allows students to complete a BS in Biomedical Engineering or Biological Sciences and a Master in Advanced Therapeutics in 5 years.
-The BS degrees provide the scientific, technical, and analytical skills for solving human health problems, and the MS degree provides the specialization and lab skills pertaining to immune engineering, cell engineering, gene therapy and biomanufacturing.
+These accelerated 4+1 programs allow students to complete a BS in Biomedical Engineering or Biological Sciences and an MS in Advanced Therapeutics in five years.
+The BS degrees provide scientific, technical, and analytical skills for solving human health problems, while the MS degree provides specialized knowledge and lab skills in immune engineering, cell engineering, gene therapy, and biomanufacturing.

 MS Degrees

-Graduate degree offered by the School of Biomedical Engineering, Science and Health Systems (BIOMED) and the Department of Biology, College of Arts and Sciences (CoAS), and the College of Medicine (CoM)
+Graduate degree offered by the School of Biomedical Engineering, Science and Health Systems (BIOMED), the Department of Biology, College of Arts and Sciences (CoAS), and the College of Medicine (CoM)

 Online Degrees